francescacoo/contentfulphp/README.md

 # contentful php

-You can find the example website at -> http://francescap.000webhostapp.com
+You can find the example website at -> http://francescap.000webhostapp.com (only the category toys has items)

 The code here is shown on index.php